hoehleatsu/mt3002-spring2022-/README.md

 # mt3002-spring2022-

-Repository for the MT3002 course about "The Mathematics and Statistics of Infectious Disease Outbreaks"
+Repository for the MT3002 course about "The Mathematics and Statistics of Infectious Disease Outbreaks" given at the Department of Mathematics, Stockholm University, Spring 2022.